mmetzger2072/deployer-cp4a-starter/README.md

 Uses sources files located in the source dir

 ###
-First run the `bash pre-reqs.sh` to install the git-clone task into the tekton catalog and set the correct permissions

 oc apply -f tekton.yaml to install configure service account and install tasks and pipeline oc create -f install-cb4ba-pipeline-run.yaml to kick off pipeline